The By-Cycle Ride

 Celebrate Canada's Birthday — Go For a Bike Ride.

-Canadians and non-Canadians are invited to join us to celebrate Canada's birthday.
-Our ride starts in Toronto we travel to Ottawa by bicycle.
-July 1 is Canada's national holiday and we celebrate the founding of Canada on this day each year.
+Canadians and non-Canadians are invited to celebrate Canada's birthday.
+The ride starts in Toronto travelling to Ottawa by bicycle.
+July 1 is Canada's national holiday and the day Canadians celebrate the founding of Canada each year.

 It's a Rolling Birthday Party!